-Data-informed decisions keep the profits high while optimizing the costs of acquiring new customers, so almost every single online business wants to monitor what you do on the internet.
-This keeps their costs low while converting you to a paying customer.
+Data-informed decisions keep the profits high while optimizing the costs of acquiring new customers, so almost every online business wants to monitor what you do on the internet.
+This keeps their prices low while converting you to a paying customer.

-The GDPR (General Data Protection Regulation) of the European Union is the world’s most famous data protection law, mostly due to the hefty fines.
+The GDPR (General Data Protection Regulation) of the European Union is the world’s most famous data protection law, primarily due to the hefty GDPR fines.

 Despite being aware of the law and the risk of fines, though, websites keep tracking users’ online behavior against the GDPR.

 To explain to you how they do that and how you can protect yourself from tracking, we will explain the following: